raulcanales/FeatuR/README.md

 The future plans, will include a standalone API service with a small database, that could be used on a distributed system, as well as rest clients to consume such API (or your own implementation of it).

+## Getting started

+Check out the [documentation](https://github.com/raulcanales/FeatuR/wiki), or jump straight to [an example of an API using MySQL](https://github.com/raulcanales/FeatuR.Standalone.MySQL/) as data storage for the feature data.

+## Project status

 |                   |  |
 |-------------------|--------|
 | &nbsp;&nbsp;**Build**            |    ![CI](https://github.com/raulcanales/FeatuR/workflows/CI/badge.svg)   |